Explore Downtown - 4th Street

 Food and drinks

-Purple Perk prides themselves on being a small town café in the big city.
-Their coffee is organic and all food is made from scratch.
-Start your day off with a tasty bite on their patio!
+OEB Breakfast has become a household name!
+You don't want to miss this fun and delicious diner experience.
 Dedicated to health eating and supporting local and regional famers and growers, Seed N Salt offers a tasty menu filled with food you can feel good about.
 Their menu features options for all appetites – big and small.

 Whether you’re a ramen lover or looking to try for the first time, JINYA Ramen Bar offers an elevated experience.
 JINYA is known for its slow-cooked approach to ramen, made from broths simmered for 20 hours in-house.
 Enjoy a bowl of ramen in their contemporary dining space ideal for lively social gatherings.
 If you’re looking for something a bit more classic, pay a visit to Blaze Pizza.
 Their dough is fresh, made-from-scratch and you get to decide the toppings before it’s baked to perfection.